MaxHalford/eaopt/README.md

 ## Examples

-- Check out the [examples/minimization/](examples/minimization/) folder for basic examples.
+- Check out the [examples/minimization/](examples/math-functions/) folder for basic examples.
 Test functions were found [here](http://www.sfu.ca/~ssurjano/optimization.html).
 - [examples/plot-fitness/](examples/plot-fitness/) is an example of plotting the fitness per generation with [gonum/plot](https://github.com/gonum/plot).
 - [examples/curve-fitting/](examples/curve-fitting/) is an attempt to fit a set of points with non-linear polynomial function.
+- [examples/tsp/](examples/tsp/) is an example of solving the Traveling Salesman Problem.

 ## Roadmap

 - Error handling.
 - More tests.
+- Statistics.
 - Benchmarking.
-- Comparison with other algorithms/libraries.
+- Compare with other algorithms/libraries.
-- Implement more genetic operators.
+- Implement/generalize genetic operators.
-- Possibility to apply multiple genetic operators of the same kind.
+- Add possibility to apply multiple genetic operators of the same kind.
+- More exaples.

 ## Comments